-Bergant et al. [1] reported that Joukowsky himself was "the first to observe and understand column separation".
+Bergant et al. [1] reported that Joukowsky himself was "the first to observe and understand column separation."
 When transient cavitation occurs, the normal mechanism of water hammer wave propagation is disrupted.
-It is possible for liquid velocities to become larger than the original velocity, and the wave reflection processes in the liquid phase (Wiley and Streeter [4] and Leishear [6]) become exceedingly more complex.
+It is possible for liquid velocities to become larger than the original velocity (before cavitation begins at that location), and the wave reflection processes in the liquid phase [4,6,7] become exceedingly more complex.
 In short, when a cavity collapses, the pressure increase can be much higher than Eq.
-3 predicts.
+(3) predicts.

-Example 2: Vapor Collapse

-Martin ([12], p.
-86, Fig. 6, x/L = 1) presents experimental evidence of pressures rising above those predicted by Eq.
-1 following transient cavitation.
-Fig. 1 shows Martin's data plotted against a numerical simulation that used the DGCM in Applied Flow Technology [11].
-The simulation in Fig. 1 accounted for the varying supply pressure as reported by Bergant et al. [1, Fig. 4].
-The Eq.
-1 pressure rise is predicted to be 104 m (340 ft) of water resulting in a maximum pressure of 171 m (560 ft) near 0.1 seconds.
-Cavitation begins at this location near 0.3 seconds.
-Both experiment and simulation in Fig. 1 show a peak pressure of about 235 m (769 ft) near 0.6 seconds.
+Example 2.
+Vapor Collapse.
+Martin [14] (Fig. 6, x/L=1) presents the experimental evidence of pressures rising above those predicted by Eq.
+(1) following the transient cavitation.
+Figure 1 shows Martin's data plotted against a numerical simulation that used the DGCM in Applied Flow Technology [13].
+The simulation in Fig. 1 accounted for the varying supply pressure as reported by Bergant et al. [1], (Fig. 4).
+Equation (1) pressure rise is predicted to be 104 m (340 ft) of water resulting in a maximum pressure of 171 m (560 ft) near 0.1 s.
+Cavitation begins at this location near 0.3 s.
+Both experiment and simulation in Fig. 1 show a peak pressure of about 235 m (769 ft) near 0.6 s.
 A simulation using constant supply pressure (not shown) produces similar results to Fig. 1.
-This data indicates pressures can exceed Eq.
-1 when transient cavitation occurs.
+These data indicate pressures can exceed Eq.
+(1) when transient cavitation occurs.